 Q: Do vendors accept credit cards?

 A: Some of our vendors accept credit cards, but many do not.
 If you did not bring enough cash with you to the market, stop by the info booth where staff can swipe your credit card in exchange for market tokens which can be spent with vendors.
 Tokens come in increments of $5; you will receive cash change when you make your purchase.
 There is a $2 fee per credit card swipe.
-The tokens do not expire and can be used at Fulton, Kingfield, and Nokomis Markets as well as the indoor Winter Markets at Bachman’s.
+The tokens do not expire and can be used at Fulton, Kingfield, and Nokomis Markets as well as our winter markets.

 Q: What types of products are vendors allowed to sell at your markets?